FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

 If one stores 50,000 events but there are 100,000 events in the dataset, the framework will start overwriting the oldest data at event 50,001.

-Above we are specifying 100 delays that are logarithmically spaced from 1 to 25,000 bu using a utility function in ParCorAna.
+Above we are specifying 100 delays that are logarithmically spaced from 1 to 25,000 by using a utility function in ParCorAna.
 However one can set their own delays::

   system_params['delays'] =  [    1,    10, 100, 1000]

-Periodically, the workers are told to calculate correlation for their pixels.
-The framework gathers these results from all the workers and sends it to the viewer.
+Periodically, the workers are told that the correlation statistics for their pixels are going to be gathered together for the viewer.
 When 'update' is 0, this just happens once at the end.
 Otherwise 'update' specifies the number of events between these gathers.
-If one is analyzing live data and producing plots, one could specify 360 to get a plot every 3 seconds - however gathering results at the viewer can be expensive, and 3 seconds may be too frequent to keep up with the data (depending on the problem size).
+If one is analyzing live data and producing plots, one could specify 2400 to get a plot for every 20 seconds of data (the frequency of the plots depends on how fast the system is keeping up with data). .
+Recent tests (see section ??) with full cspad on the psfehq show that gathering results at the viewer typically take 1-2 seconds.
+In terms of keeping up with live data, this slows the worker down some.
+The viewer presently spends about 16 seconds processing the gathered data to form plots.
+If one asks for plots to frequently, the whole system will wait for the viewer to finish its last plots.

+The other danger with plotting to frequently, is if one is also writing h5output.
+Currently, both h5output and plots are done with every update to the viewer (in the future this will be changed).
+With 100 delays, each update will trigger the equivalent of 600 events worth (around 6 seconds) of full cspad to be written to the output file.
+This could slow things down significantly, and cause a lot of output to be created.

 User Module
 ========================